-The Department of Biological Sciences offers a general Master's degree, as well as several other options within the degree.
+The UMass Lowell Department of Biological Sciences offers a general master's degree, as well as several other options within the degree.

 The Master of Science in Biological Sciences, and the Master of Science in Biological Sciences - Biotechnology Option provide the advanced study and training necessary to conduct independent research at a professional level and to be successful in today's competitive academic and industrial research markets.
 Students in the program will be encouraged to explore quantitative approaches to the solution of problems in the basic and applied biological sciences.
 Depending on their career goals, students may choose either research or course work options within the Department, or from the interdisciplinary Biotechnology option.
 All candidates for the master's degree are expected to demonstrate sufficient knowledge and skills to pursue independent and creative research activities.

 Graduates of the Master of Science in Biological Sciences: Education, Communication and Outreach option will gain expertise in the biological sciences, while also taking appropriate coursework in education, psychology, and business that is tailored to their desired career.
 This program would be a great fit for students with career interests in education, curriculum development, as well as life science and sustainability training.
 Students selecting from this option would have a choice of completing coursework only, or coursework with a project of theses; a project or thesis could be in biology education depending on future career plans.

 The Professional Science Master's Program (PSM) combines traditional training in biological sciences with additional preparation in areas outside of biology, such as project management and discipline-specific courses, to provide students with a broader expertise useful for attaining positions in private-sector companies.
 A thesis is not required, but each student must participate in a professional internship.